eirikhalvard/game-of-life/README.md

 # Game of life

 2D and 3D graphical representation of Conway's game of life.

-Fun times! :poultry_leg:
+Feel free to check it out at [eirik.tech](https://eirik.tech/)